desultory/bmx280/README.md

 > `ignore_missing` will ignore empty busses and missing devices

+> `interval` defines the amount of time a request should take, acting as a mininum request time.

 Once created, all attached sensor's stats can be printed with:

 ```